LekoArts/gatsby-themes/themes/gatsby-theme-specimens/README.md

 };
 ```

-This way you are able to use the components directly in your MDX file:
+This way you are able to use the components directly in your MDX file without importing them:

 ```md
 <Alert type="success">Make it so!</Alert>
 ```

+## Components

+The heart of this theme are the reusable React components that you can use to fill your design system with content.
+Every component has mandatory (and sometimes optional) fields.
+Some components such as the ones for color require the input in a specific format, please keep that in mind.
+Visit the [**Demo Website**](https://specimens.lekoarts.de) to see how to use the components.

 ## 🌟Supporting me